GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 - `idv_attempt_window_in_hours` - The length of time to consider when determining whether a user is rate-limited.

 ### How to trigger
 Repeatedly fail IdV.
 Use a mix of bogus SSNs and device failures, to avoid triggering the SSN rate limiter.

 ### UI effects

-After failing for the final time, the user will be redirected to the IdV rate limited screen.
+After failing for the final time, the user will be redirected to a rate limited screen.
 Any attempt to re-enter IdV will also redirect there.

-[image]: {{site.baseurl}}/images/idp-artifact-building-architecture.jpg

-[Rate Limited|]
+![Rate Limited]: ({{site.baseurl}}/images/idv-session-errors-rate-failure.png)

 ## `:idv_send_link` - User phone submission of their ID documents (hybrid handoff) rate limiter
 ### Description